hunmac9/mistralocr/README.md

 A simple web application using Flask and the Mistral AI API to convert PDF files into standard Markdown documents, extracting text and images.
 Easily run using Docker Compose.

-*(Inspired by an Obsidian version at [diegomarzaa/pdf-ocr-obsidian](https://github.com/diegomarzaa/pdf-ocr-obsidian))*
+*(Inspired by an Obsidian version at [diegomarzaa/pdf-ocr-obsidian](https://github.com/diegomarzaa/pdf-ocr-obsidian))* *(This version is specifically adapted to import to a moddified version of Outline, but should work with most markdown importers)*

 ## ✨ Features